umarhassan-mitodl/17.148-spring-2006/content/pages/readings.md

 Frieden, Jeffry.
 "Invested Interests: The Politics of National Economic Policies in a World of Global Finance." _International Organization_ 45 (1991): 425-451.

-Scheve, Kenneth, and Matthew Slaughter. "{{% resource_link "cf6064a5-3d68-46b2-9c9a-8d4f7f8ee6fe" "What Determines Individual Trade Policy Preferences?" %}}" National Bureau of Economic Research Working Paper No. 6531, April 1998.
+Scheve, Kenneth, and Matthew Slaughter. "[What Determines Individual Trade Policy Preferences?](http://www.nber.org/papers/W6531)" National Bureau of Economic Research Working Paper No. 6531, April 1998.

 Ancelovici, Marcos.
 "Organizing Against Globalization: The Case of ATTAC in France." _Politics and Society_ 30, no. 3 (September 2002): 427-463.